pedrohli-work/python-app5-NewsAPI-email/README.md

-# Daily News Email Bot 📰✉️
+# Daily News Email 📰✉️

 This Python project fetches the latest news articles based on a keyword using the NewsAPI and sends a daily summary email using Gmail's SMTP server.